kolibriBlitz/streamlit/llm_docs/bidi_components_plan.md

 Already implied by product spec – just forward to logic above.

-- _Tests first_: `frontend/lib/src/components/widgets/BidiComponent/__tests__/sugarHelpers.test.ts` → spies on the internal helper and verifies correct delegation, argument order, and defaulting to `true` when `val` is omitted.
+- _TDD_: `frontend/lib/src/components/widgets/BidiComponent/__tests__/sugarHelpers.test.ts` → spies on the internal helper and verifies correct delegation, argument order, and defaulting to `true` when `val` is omitted.

 ---